greg-raven/Impeachment-Chronicles/_posts/2022-07-22-trump-is-simply-the-worse-america-has-to-offer.md

 ---
-title: 'Trump is simply the worse America has to offer'
+title: "Trump is simply the worse America has to offer"
 layout: post
 author:
 - The Lincoln Project